Mysimba is an effective treatment for weight loss. It is for use alongside a calorie controlled diet and exercise.

 Tell your doctor about any conditions you have during consultation.

-You should not take Mysimba if you: are allergic to any of the ingredients in it; have uncontrolled, abnormally high blood pressure; have a condition that causes fits or a history of fits; have a brain tumour; are usually a heavy drinker and have just stopped drinking alcohol, or intend to stop while taking Mysimba; have recently stopped taking sedatives or medicines for anxiety, or intend to stop while taking Mysimba; have bipolar disorder; are using any other medicines which contain bupropion or naltrexone; have an eating disorder or have had one in the past; are currently dependent on chronic opiates or opiate agonists, or are going through acute withdrawal; are taking monoamine oxidase inhibitors (MAOIs) or have taken them in the last 14 days; have severe liver disease; have severe, or end-stage kidney disease.
+You should not take Mysimba if you: are allergic to any of the ingredients in it; have uncontrolled, abnormally high blood pressure; have a condition that causes fits or a history of fits; have a brain tumour; are usually a heavy drinker and have just stopped drinking alcohol, or intend to stop while taking Mysimba; have recently stopped taking sedatives or medicines for anxiety (such as benzodiazepine), or intend to stop while taking Mysimba; have bipolar disorder; are using any other medicines which contain bupropion or naltrexone; have an eating disorder or have had one in the past; are currently dependent on chronic opioids or opiate agonists, or are going through acute withdrawal; are taking monoamine oxidase inhibitors (MAOIs) or have taken them in the last 14 days; have severe liver disease; have severe, or end-stage kidney disease.

 Tell your doctor before taking Mysimba if you: have a history of attempting suicide; have a history of any other mental health problems; have had a serious head injury or head trauma; regularly drink alcohol; regularly use sedatives; are currently dependent on or addicted to cocaine or other stimulating products; have diabetes; have high blood pressure; have uncontrolled coronary artery disease; have or have had a condition affecting the circulation of blood in the brain; have any liver problems; have any kidney problems.